 Students in pre-OT will earn a Bachelor of Science in Health Sciences degree on either a 3-Year or 4-Year track prior to beginning the Occupational Therapy Doctorate (OTD) program.
 Students will apply for admission into the OTD program in their last year of completing the B.S. degree.
 These students will follow much of the same curriculum as the students in the Clinical and Medical Sciences track, with a few modifications.

-In addition to several foundational courses in biomedical sciences and liberal arts, all pre-OT students will enroll in the Issues in Health Sciences course series.
-The Issues in Health Sciences courses provide an introduction to the professions within the health care system, as well as the opportunity to explore current issues and controversies facing health care professionals in multiples fields.
-Pre-OT students will have an opportunity through the Issues in Health Sciences courses to shadow in an occupational therapy environment, as well as opportunities for career exploration, learning innovation and practice management skills, and understanding the health care system.
+In addition to several foundational courses in biomedical sciences and liberal arts, all pre-OT students will enroll in the Health Sciences core curriculum.
+The Health Sciences core curriculum provides an introduction to the professions within the healthcare system, as well as the opportunity to explore current issues and controversies facing healthcare professionals in multiples fields.
+Pre-OT students will have an opportunity through the Health Sciences core curriculum to shadow in an occupational therapy environment, as well as opportunities for career exploration, learning innovation and practice management skills, and understanding the health care system.

 The following is a list of courses that pre-OT students would take at Drake while completing their bachelor's degree to prepare for admission into the OTD program.

 |Subject||Credit Hours||Drake Courses|

 |Anatomy & Physiology||8 credit hours (including labs)||HSCI 125/L and 141/L (PHAR 125 can replace HSCI 125)|